Verizon upgrades network for C - GuruFocus.com

-Columbia, SC ranked in the Top 10 highest performing metro markets, according to recent testing results that show customers have the best experience on the Verizon network
+Recent upgrades result in testing outcomes that show customers have the best experience on the Verizon network

-COLUMBIA, S.C., June 12, 2023 (GLOBE NEWSWIRE) -- Verizon has recently made major upgrades to the network serving customers in Columbia, SC.
+CINCINNATI, June 15, 2023 (GLOBE NEWSWIRE) -- Verizon has recently made major upgrades to the network serving customers in Cincinnati, OH.
 These upgrades are part of a multi-year redesign of its network architecture to stay ahead of exponential data usage increases, upgrade the technology in the network, and to pave the way for personalized customer experiences.
-Network upgrades in Columbia include deploying new cell sites to extend coverage and capacity in local communities.
+Network upgrades in Cincinnati include deploying new cell sites to extend coverage and capacity in local communities.
 They also include adding more capacity on fiber optic cables to move more data through the network and adding bandwidth to the cellular network to accommodate new services like wireless internet service for homes and businesses.
 Specifics on the upgrades include:

 - Engineers have deployed 5G Ultra Wideband service using Millimeter Wave (mmWave), its premium, high-band spectrum which allows for extremely fast speeds and massive capacity as well as C-band spectrum designed for fast speeds, high capacity and wide coverage.
-With the recent deployments and upgrades, more than 86% of people in Columbia now have access to 5G service from Verizon.
+With the recent deployments and upgrades, more people in Cincinnati now have access to 5G service from Verizon.
 Verizon Engineers have deployed 5G Ultra Wideband service using its C-band spectrum designed for high capacity and wide coverage.
-Most notably, Verizon’s 5G Ultra Wideband service has recently expanded to areas in Columbia, West Columbia, Cayce, Lexington, Irmo, Chapin, Gaston, Forest Acres, Blythewood, St Andrews, Dt Columbia, Arcadia Lakes, and Ulmers Pond.
-Additionally, new macro cell sites are providing enhanced service to the Hardscrabble Road/Farrow Road intersection, Hammond High School and Platt Springs Road near Indian River Golf Club.
+Most notably, Verizon’s 5G Ultra Wideband service has recently expanded to areas near Delhi, Downtown Cincinnati, Mount Auburn, Mount Lookout, Avondale, North College Hill, Kenwood, Sycamore, Springdale, Crescentville, Fairfield, Mount Healthy, Lebanon, and Woodsdale.

-- During the upcoming football season, Gamecock fans will begin to experience even better service while attending games at Williams Brice Stadium with planned capacity additions being deployed over the next few months.
-And visitors and service members at Fort Jackson will begin feeling the positive impact of an additional 36 small cell sites providing service planned to be on air later in 2023.
+- Additional coverage has also been added to Paycor Stadium and Amazon CVG Airport.

-- Columbia’s exceptional 5G coverage uses a combination of mmWave spectrum and Verizon’s recently acquired C-band spectrum.
-Verizon engineers are using up to 100 MHz of C-band spectrum to deliver 5G service to customers.
-By the end of the year, customers in Columbia will be able to take advantage of 160 MHz of spectrum as it becomes available for 5G Ultra Wideband.
-That additional bandwidth will turbo charge the service, offering significantly higher speeds, much greater capacity to accommodate more customers and more robust services
+- Cincinnati’s exceptional 5G coverage uses a combination of mmWave spectrum and Verizon’s recently acquired C-band spectrum.
+Verizon engineers are using 60 MHz of C-band spectrum to deliver 5G service to customers.
+By the end of the year, customers in Cincinnati will be able to take advantage of nearly twice that amount of spectrum as it becomes available for 5G Ultra Wideband.
+That additional bandwidth will turbo charge the service, offering significantly higher speeds, much greater capacity to accommodate more customers and more robust services.

 “We know customers count on us, and we work everyday to ensure we deliver for them.
-Our reliable, secure network connects families, friends, homes and businesses in Columbia, SC with best-in-class 5G Ultra Wideband technology,” said Eric Lia, Vice President of Engineering and Operations for Verizon.
+Our reliable, secure network connects families, friends, homes and businesses in Cincinnati, OH with best-in-class 5G Ultra Wideband technology,” said Dean Brauer, Vice President of Engineering and Operations for Verizon.

 With these and other technology advancements on Verizon’s network, customers are able to use more data in more ways.
 This multi-service network powers: